wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### GeoLocationFilter

-Filters API usage by geolocation results.
+Filters the The search filter.
+This is an optional pAPI usage by geolocation results.

 <table>
 <thead>